shabin5785/LearnAngularJS/Doc_4.md

  console.log(this.currRoute.snapshot.queryParams);
  console.log(this.currRoute.snapshot.fragment);

- Or if we want this to be reactive we can set up an observer using queryParams.subscribe()
+ Or if we want this to be reactive we can set up an observer using queryParams.subscribe() and fragment.subscribe()